 v14.21.3

-Now, we also require other packages such as gulp, pm2 and yarn.
-So in order to install that, run the below commands one by one:
+Now, we also require other packages such as gulp, pm2, and yarn.
+So to install that, run the following commands one by one:

 # npm install -g gulp